top of page

 B a r i t o n e

 Praised for his “charisma and vocal elegance” by Das Opernmagazin, multi-award winning New Zealand baritone Julien Van Mellaerts is highly sought after as both a recitalist and on the operatic stage.
 He won first prize in both the prestigious Wigmore Hall International Song Competition and the Kathleen Ferrier Awards, and represented New Zealand at BBC Cardiff Singer of the World in 2019.
 A graduate of the Royal College of Music International Opera School, and recipient of the coveted Tagore Gold Medal, Van Mellaerts has had great success in recent role and house debuts at the Verbier Festival, Salzburg Mozartwoche, Opéra National de Lorraine, Opera Holland Park and New Zealand Opera.
+Julien Van Mellaerts has recently been awarded the Kiri Te Kanawa Foundation Laureate 2024, recognising his enterprise and success both on and off the stage.

 In the 2023/24 season, Van Mellaerts sings his first Wozzeck in the New Zealand premiere of the work with Orchestra Wellington; role debut of Frank in Puccini’s Edgar at Opera Holland Park; Frédéric in Lakmé at the Cadogan Hall; a return to the Israeli Opera as Schaunard in La Bohème; and a return to New Zealand Opera for his role debut as Guglielmo in Cosí fan tutte.
 Concert and recital performances include returns to the Wigmore Hall, Oxford International Song Festival, and Presteigne Festival; Bach and Vaughan Williams with the BBC National Orchestra of Wales with Harry Bicket, the fourth season of his song series Opera in Song at Opera Holland Park co-curated with Dylan Perez, Schwanengesang/The Lake at Casa de las Artes in Porto; and the release of Songs of the Night on Champs Hill Records with Lucy Colquhoun and Rowan Pierce, and Francis Poulenc: Les oeuvres de sa jeunesse with the Manchester Camerata and John Andrews on Resonus Classics (April 2024).